sueszli/noodle-retrieval/docs/report.md

 ## Data description

-Question answering tuples and answers from FiRA annotations in 2021 (covering natural queries from MSMARCO)

--   `msmarco-fira-21.qrels.qa-answers.tsv`:
+-   `msmarco-fira-21.qrels.qa-answers.tsv`: Used to evaluate the QA model.

     No header.